cysouw/diathesis/text/c07_reflexive.md

    Seine Mitbewerber geben sich geschlagen.
 :::

-Amidst the large variety of diatheses with reflexive pronouns, there are a few generalisations that stand out:
+{#par:reflexive-generalisations} Amidst the large variety of diatheses with reflexive pronouns, there are a few generalisations that stand out:

 - Diatheses with reflexive pronouns are valency-reducing alternations (main counterexamples in [@sec:reflexive-manner-of-movement], idiosyncratic counterexamples in [@sec:reflexive-accusative-to-nominative]).
 - Diatheses with reflexive pronouns exclusively use the accusative reflexive pronoun, never the dative (idiosyncratic counterexamples in [@sec:reflexive-genitive-passive-dative], and there is a productive dative pattern with *lassen*, see [@sec:infinitive-lassen-dative-reflexive-anticausative]).